-- The outcomes agreed for the next half term - The support and interventions to be put in place - The expected impact on progress, development or behaviour - A clear date for review - The plan will be recorded on the pupil's Individual Provision Map. - A copy will be given to the parents.
+- The outcomes agreed for the next half term - The support and interventions to be put in place - The expected impact on progress, development or behaviour - A clear date for review - The plan will be recorded on the pupil's Individual Provision Map or IEP.

+• A copy will be shared with the parents.